cinemascience/pycinema-readthedocs/docs/source/usage.rst

 .. image:: img/cinema-view-sphere.png
    :align: center

-Likewise, the `explore` workspace can be used to view the sample database:
+Likewise, the `explore` application can be used to view the sample database:

 .. code-block:: console